Joao-Landeiro/FathomScraper/README.md

     # Install Playwright's browser dependencies
     playwright install
     ```

-2.  **Run the Script:**
+4.  **Run the Script:**
     ```bash
     python3 cli_v2.py
     ```
-    Follow the prompts to configure your credentials.
-The script will then proceed directly to the main menu.
+    If it's your first time, a setup wizard will launch to configure your credentials.
+The script will then proceed to the main menu.

 #### Daily Use (Interactive Menu)

-To use the dashboard-style interactive menu, run the script without any arguments:
+To use the dashboard-style interactive menu, make sure your virtual environment is active (`source venv/bin/activate`) and run the script without any arguments:

 ```bash
 python3 cli_v2.py